plotly/dash-detr/README.md

 ## Modifying or extending the app

 To make it easy for you to extend the app by adding a custom model, we placed everything related to PyTorch and modeling in `model.py`, so you can add your own models without modifying the app.
 If you want to customize the layout or create new interactions, you can edit `app.py` (if you are not familiar with Dash, read the [tutorials](https://dash.plotly.com/installation) first.)

+## Productionizing Object Detection?

+If you are interested in deploy apps like this one for production, check out our article on [productionizing object detection models with Dash Enterprise](https://medium.com/plotly/productionizing-object-detection-models-with-dash-enterprise-dba1c9402c2f), or [reach out to us](https://plotly.com/get-demo/).